Navigation

 To book or to make an enquiry, call us on 0370 218 6528

-It usually takes three to six months to recover from this type of shoulder surgery.
-But you might find your shoulder function continues to get better for up to a year.
-There is more about recovery in the section ‘Recovering from shoulder replacement’.
+It usually takes around three to six months to make a full recovery from shoulder replacement surgery.
+But you should be able to lift your arm to get dressed, cook and wash yourself after about six weeks.
+You might find your shoulder function continues to get better for up to a year.

-Shoulder replacement is generally very successful, with implants lasting as long as 20 years.
+Shoulder replacement is generally very successful, with implants lasting 10 years or more.
 As with any joint replacement, the implant can loosen or wear out over time.
-But overall, only one in 10 people needs revision surgery within 10 years of their operation.
-For more information see the section ‘Types of shoulder replacement’.
+If this happens, you’ll need to have another operation (revision surgery).

 More on this topic